maithuvenkatesh/cn/proposal.md

 This workshop can be scaled to accommodate a larger number of attendees if required.

-Introduction [15 min]
+#### Introduction [15 min]

 We will give participants a brief introduction to the field of Complex Networks and the motivations behind it.
 Following this, we will go over some theory covering the elements of a network, the various ways a network can be represented, and properties of a network.

-Puzzle Challenge (~ 35 minutes)
+### Guided Research [35 min]

-Participants will work on a number of puzzles that they will have to solve using the TV show data.
+Participants will be taught the basic utilities in the python library, and run the provided TV show data through it to generate datasets.
+As a class they
 They will use a custom built Python library to read the data into the correct network representation
 We connect, inspire and guide women in computing and organizations